 The monument to the 5th New Jersey Volunteer Infantry Regiment is south of Gettysburg on the west side of Emmitsburg Road between the Klingle Farm and Sickles Avenue.
-(39.80746° N, 77.245155° W; Google map; Tour map: Emmitsburg Rd. & N. Sickles Ave.)
-It was dedicated by the State of New Jersey on June 30th, 1888.
+(Emmitsburg Road & North Sickles Aveue tour map) It was dedicated by the State of New Jersey on June 30th, 1888.

-The 5th New Jersey was commanded at the Battle of Gettysburg by Colonel William J. Sewell, who was wounded on July 2nd.
-Sewell was awarded the Medal of Honor for his actions at Chancellorsville in May two months before Gettysburg, and went on to become a state and U.S. Senator.
+Colonel William J. Sewell commanded the 5th New Jersey at the Battle of Gettysburg.
+He was wounded on July 2nd.
 Capt.
-Henry H. Woolsey took command for the rest of the battle even though he was slightly wounded on July 2nd.
+Henry H. Woolsey took command of the regiment for the rest of the battle even though he was slightly wounded on July 2nd.
+Sewell was awarded the Medal of Honor for his actions at the Battle of Chancellorsville in May, two months before Gettysburg, and went on to become a state and U.S. Senator.

 From the front of the monument: